IBM/java-sdk-core/README.md

 ## Javadoc
 You can find the Javadoc for this project here: https://ibm.github.io/java-sdk-core/

+## Authentication
+The java-sdk-core project supports the following types of authentication:
+- Basic Authentication
+- Bearer Token
+- Identity and Access Management (IAM)
+- Cloud Pak for Data
+- No Authentication

+For more information about the various authentication types and how to use them with your services, click [here](Authentication.md)

 ## Issues

 If you encounter an issue with this project, you are welcome to submit a [bug report](https://github.com/IBM/java-sdk-core/issues).